Weary Dunlop: War and imprisonment

 During the Second World War, Dunlop was appointed to medical headquarters in the Middle East, where he developed the mobile surgical unit.
 In Greece he liaised with forward medical units and Allied headquarters, and at Tobruk he was a surgeon until the Australian Divisions were withdrawn for home defence.
 His troopship was diverted to Java in an ill-planned attempt to bolster the defences there.
 On 26 February 1942, he was promoted to temporary lieutenant-colonel.
 Dunlop became a Japanese prisoner of war in 1942 when he was captured in Bandung, Java, together with the hospital he was commanding.

 Because of his leadership skills, he was placed in charge of prisoner-of-war camps in Java, and was later transferred briefly to Changi, and in January 1943 commanded the first Australians sent to work on the Thai segment of the Burma-Thailand railway where prisoners of the Japanese were being used as forced labourers to construct a strategically important supply route between Bangkok and Rangoon.
 Conditions in the railway camps were primitive and horrific—food was totally inadequate, beatings were frequent and severe, there were no medical supplies, tropical diseases were rampant, and the Japanese required a level of productivity that would have been difficult for fully fit and properly equipped men to achieve.

-Along with a number of other Commonwealth Medical Officers, Dunlop's dedication and heroism became a legend among prisoners.
-A courageous leader and compassionate doctor, he restored morale in those terrible prison camps and jungle hospitals.
-Dunlop defied his captors, gave hope to the sick and eased the anguish of the dying.
-His example was one of the reasons why Australian survival rates were the highest.
+Along with a number of other Commonwealth Medical Officers, Dunlop was credited with restoring morale in the prison camps and jungle hospitals, and his work has been cited as one of the reasons Australian survival rates were among the highest.

 He became, in the words of one of his men, the author Donald Stuart, "a lighthouse of sanity in a universe of madness and suffering".

-He is depicted in a lighter moment during these terrible times on a birthday card painted by Ashley George Old for Major Arthur Moon and now held at the State Library of Victoria.
+He is depicted in a lighter moment during these terrible times on a birthday card painted by Ashley George Old for Major Arthur Moon and now held at the State Library of Victoria (SLV).